-It’s pretty common for books to have more than one blank page at the end.
+It’s pretty common for books to have more than one blank page at the end (or even in the beginning).
 Additionally, the signatures (large sheets of paper that are printed on before cutting and binding) may dictate that books be composed of multiples of specific numbers, such as 4, 8 or 16.
 If you come up short or long, you’ll need to write more words or stretch the book to fill up blank pages, or cut words or tighten-up to use one less signature.

 You probably have a “target” length for your book, and maybe you’ve missed the target.

 Perhaps you think that in order to justify your price, you should be providing at least 300 pages, but you only have 289.
 Maybe you think a 300-page book will overwhelm some people, but you’ve come up with 311.
 Maybe your printing budget and cover price will cover a 240-page book but not 250 pages.
 Maybe you want to offer more pages than a competitive book.
 Maybe you want a thicker book so the title printed on the spine will be bigger.